scrapy/scrapy/docs/topics/autothrottle.rst

 Throttling algorithm
 ====================

-This adjusts download delays and concurrency based on the following rules:
+This adjusts download delays based on the following rules:

-1. spiders always start with one concurrent request and a download delay of :setting:`AUTOTHROTTLE_START_DELAY`
+1. spiders always start with a download delay of :setting:`AUTOTHROTTLE_START_DELAY`;
 2. when a response is received, the download delay is adjusted to the average of previous download delay and the latency of the response.

 .. note:: The AutoThrottle extension honours the standard Scrapy settings for concurrency and delay.
-This means that it will never set a download delay lower than :setting:`DOWNLOAD_DELAY` or a concurrency higher than :setting:`CONCURRENT_REQUESTS_PER_DOMAIN`
+This means that it will respect :setting:`CONCURRENT_REQUESTS_PER_DOMAIN` and :setting:`CONCURRENT_REQUESTS_PER_IP` options and never set a download delay lower than :setting:`DOWNLOAD_DELAY`.
-   (or :setting:`CONCURRENT_REQUESTS_PER_IP`, depending on which one you use).

 Settings
 ========